 My client had shoulder surgery.
 Another insurance company insured the middle car.

 Progressive paid $10,000 to settle the case.
 GEICO insured the last vehicle.

 GEICO paid $47,600 to settle my client’s personal injury claim.

 His mother had purchased $10,000 worth of stacking uninsured motorist (“UM”) coverage.
 She had five vehicles under the policy.
-This was an uninsured motorist insurance settlement for the policy limits.
+Thus, there was $50,000 in uninsured motorist insurance.